 Cryosphere and Atmosphere

-Arnico Panday joined ICIMOD in 2012 as Lead Atmospheric Scientist and Coordinator of the upcoming Atmosphere Initiative.
-He is also a Research Assistant Professor at the Department of Environmental Sciences at the University of Virginia and a Visiting Assistant Professor at the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology (MIT), both in the US.
+Arnico Panday is ICIMOD’s Senior Atmospheric Scientist and Coordinator of the Atmosphere Initiative.
+Until recently he was alsoa Research Assistant Professor at the Department of Environmental Sciences at the University of Virginia and a Visiting Assistant Professor at the Department of Earth, Atmospheric, and Planetary Sciences at the Massachusetts Institute of Technology (MIT), both in the US.
 Arnico received a Bachelor’s degree with high honours in Environmental Science and Public Policy from Harvard University, US, a Master's degree in Land Resources from the University of Wisconsin-Madison, US, and a Doctor of Science in Atmospheric Science from MIT.
 He has conducted postdoctoral research at MIT and at Princeton University’s Geophysical Fluid Dynamics Laboratory.